 The Axis 4K camera had very poor contrast, both inside and outside the room.
 We tried to adjust the sensitivity, but when the inside was good the outdoor sky was all white.
 When we adjusted the sensitivity to see the sky, the inside scene was too dark.
 This is a typical problem when the camera has a limited dynamic range.

 The Samsung, and Sony cameras displayed the blue sky, and provided good indoor contrast.
 The crayons were darker with the Sony camera.
 The Samsung camera provided a better image.
 We were able to clearly see the crayons as well as the scale on the left.

 The Samsung 4K IP camera was the winner of this test.
 It had the best wide dynamic range.
 As a note, the specification for the Samsung camera says it provides 120 dB of dynamic range while the Sony is spec’d at 90 dB.
 The test matched these specifications.

 What is the best 4K camera?

 Based on all our testing the Samsung, PNO-9080R, 4K IP camera was the all-around winner.
-The resolution, low light and wide dynamic range demonstrated that you can rely on this camera for a wide range of applications.
-The camera with the highest resolution was the the Sony SNC-VM772R.
+The resolution, low light, and wide dynamic range demonstrated that you can rely on this camera for a wide range of applications.
+The camera with the highest resolution was the Sony SNC-VM772R.
 It has a 20 Megapixel sensor with a very good lens, so if you need to really see everything possible, then select this IP camera.
-And, if you need the ultimate camera for low light situations at very high resolution, than the new Sony SNC-VB770 is the best choice.
+And, if you need the ultimate camera for low light situations at very high resolution, then the new Sony SNC-VB770 is the best choice.